 What follows is an edited transcript of the direct and cross-examination of Dr. Elizabeth "Beth" Loftus (1- interview), (2 - excerpt from article - press "back" at bottom of article for some fun with computer construction), a dignified nationally known expert in the controversial fields of "unreliable eyewitness testimony", "suggestive interrogation," "false memory," and "recovered memory" and presently, I think, a professor at the University of California at Irvine.
 See Dr. Loftus' prestigious profile.
 She has written numerous articles concerning eyewitness testimony and, more recently, forgotten memories (1), (2 - a critique of Dr. Loftus' book The Myth of Repressed Memory), (3 - 4 repressed and recovered memories discussed).
 For live videos of Dr. Loftus discussing her views on memory, see Eyewitness Testimony.
-The transcript that I have included below, from "The Wig Shop Murder" case, tried by two of the country's most capable lawyers, is submitted as a useful guide for those who might be contemplating employing an expert to testify concerning the caprices of eyewitness testimony.
-[Editor's Note: In most instances Dr. Loftus is a expert witness who can hold her own with any interrogator.
-In this case, however, the prosecutor's cross-examination seems particularly masterful for the reasons that I note below in and within the cross itself.]
+The transcript that I have included below, from "The Wig Shop Murder" case tried by two of the country's most capable lawyers, is submitted as a useful guide for those who might be contemplating employing an expert to testify concerning the caprices of eyewitness testimony.
+[Editor's Note: In most instances Dr. Loftus is a expert witness who can hold her own with prosecutors.
+In this case, however, the prosecutor's cross-examination seems particularly masterful for the reasons that I note below and within the cross itself.]
 The defense direct: Notice that the technical information is presented by the defender in units (blocks), e.g., the forgetting curve, the affect of post-event information, the confidence factor, the malleability of confidence, the span of acquisition, the principle of redundancy, the photo-biased photospread, etc., The defense lawyer (Mr. DeGuerin) employs a number of objectionable leading and repetitious questions in the direct examination.
 He does this to introduce specific topics and to make certain that the expert's message is communicated at a level comprehensible to the average lay person.
 Although the prosecutor (Ms. Siegler) could make the defender's job more difficult by interrupting with potentially valid objections, she (Ms. Siegler) allows the direct examination to proceed without making a single objection.
 The prosecutor may have done this in order to allow the Dr. Loftus to commit herself to impeachable positions.
 The prosecution cross: As you read the prosecutor's (Ms. Siegler) you will find that she is more than ready to take on the expert.
 You'll learn that, in pretrial preparation, Siegler has read all of the books published by Dr. Loftus.
 She is fully ready to question and impeach the witness with the contents of her treatises.
 This is the sort of discipline it takes to get ready for cross of an expert.
 Notice that the defender (Mr. DeGeurin) objects some twenty-five times to the prosecutor's questions.
 About half of the objections are overruled and half sustained.
 Many of Mr. DeGuerin's objections are to the form not the substance of Ms. Siegler's questions.
 Does this appear to the jury as defense obstructionism and whining, particularly since the prosecutor did not object one time during the defense direct examination of the witness.
 At the outset of the cross-examination, Ms. Siegler gets Dr. Loftus to agree that she won't volunteer answers to questions that are not being asked by the prosecutor.
 Among other things the prosecutor establishes in her cross of Dr. Loftus are the following: that the prosecutor has had no prior opportunity to talk to the expert, i.e., they are meeting for the first time here in cross; that the prosecutor has allowed the witness to testify out of the customary order in the case to accommodate the expert's schedule; that the prosecutor did not object one time during the defense lawyer's direct examination of the expert;that the prosecutor has made the entire prosecution file available to the defense; that the expert knows that the case has received enormous publicity; that respected authorities in the expert's field disagree with her research and methodology; that some court's won't even allow the doctor to testify as an expert; that out of some 230 cases in which the Dr. Loftus has testified, in only 1 instance has it been for the prosecution; that the witness is being paid $400 and hour and $4800 a day for her work (Editor's Note: Jurors can add; that adds up to about $1.25M per annum if the witness is working a 5-day week.); that the witness' experiments are staged and not conducted in real cases;that she never spoke with the witness' who conducted the video lineup; etc.

 Notice that the direct and cross-examination are not particularly long - perhaps, an hour each.
 If you are prepared, you can accomplish your purpose with the expert briefly and succinctly.